Court ruling will allow student housing at UC Berkeley’s People’s Park, a counterculture landmark

 The court noted that Berkeley provides housing to the lowest percentage of students compared to other schools in the UC system.

-UC Berkeley plans to build a $312 million housing complex for about 1,100 of its students at the nearly 3-acre (1.2-hectare) People’s Park, which it owns.
+UC Berkeley plans for a $312 million housing complex for about 1,100 of its students at the 3-acre (1.2-hectare) People’s Park set off a yearslong fight by protesters and others who want to preserve the park.
 Protests have at times escalated into skirmishes between police and activists.
 The park was founded in 1969 as part of the era’s free speech and Civil Rights Movement and for decades served as a gathering space for free meals, community gardening and art projects, and was used by homeless people.

-The park turned into both a symbol of resistance and mayhem during a deadly 1969 confrontation known as “Bloody Thursday,” emboldening then-California Gov. Ronald Reagan to send in 3,000 National Guardsmen for a two-week occupation that evoked images of war in a city that was clamoring for peace in Vietnam.

-The university said it was relieved by the court’s decision and that it would turn its attention to resuming construction at the site.

 Make UC a Good Neighbor and The People’s Park Historic District Advocacy Group filed a lawsuit against the project, saying that the university system should have considered increased noise under the California Environmental Quality Act, or CEQA.
 They also said there are more appropriate places the university could build, and the park is a rare green space in one of Berkeley’s densest neighborhoods.